 “Remember how when you were pregnant, and your hair came in all thick and glossy?
 That’s because you had all kinds of estrogen.
 This is the opposite of that.
 You’re losing estrogen, and so you’re losing a little hair.”

 “What can I do?”

 “I said I had a diagnosis.
 Not a cure.”

 Emily put her wool beanie back on.
 “Some doctor you are.”

-I explained to Emily that The Iowa Writers’ Workshop wasn’t really in the business of handing out medical degrees, but that since my hair was also thinning, and since I was curious, and since I supposed we weren’t the only two women on the planet who wanted some answers, I’d do some research.
-This is what I came up with for how to handle hair loss during perimenopause.
+I explained to Emily that The Iowa Writers’ Workshop wasn’t really in the business of handing out medical degrees.
+But since my hair was also thinning, and since I was curious, and since I supposed we weren’t the only two women on the planet who wanted some answers, I’d do some perimenopause hair loss research.

-Peri/menopause is a natural state of aging.
+Perimenopause is a natural state of aging.
 But hair loss can be a symptom of a serious problem.
-The first thing you should do if you’re experience hair loss is see your doctor, to make sure you don’t have a health issue (such as anemia, lupus, hypothyroidism, etc).
+The first thing you should do if you’re experience hair loss is see your doctor, to make sure you don’t have a health issue (such as anemia, lupus, or hypothyroidism).